Yas2410/YaseminKocak_12_15082022/README.md

 **Below the main goals of the project**:

-- API Integration.
+- API Integration
-- Charts & Graphs Integration.
+- Charts & Graphs Integration
 - JSDoc

 [SEE the KANBAN](https://676974353034.notion.site/Tableau-de-bord-SportSee-922ee66152c74a9ab9d74b9be1e6e13f) || [SEE Design on Figma](https://www.figma.com/file/BMomGVZqLZb811mDMShpLu/UI-design-Sportify-FR)